zach6585/scripts_front_temp/README.md

 Really we can break down this into three steps:

+1) Finish comments thing

-1) Finish script 12
+2) Finish script 12

 2) Make changes as needed
-    - buttonDiv as an id in component lists can just be removed to be a plain div
     - Make sure everything that should be a textbox is one (Links, thing you wrote last week, etc.)
     - There are parts where she wants links to other pages (using redux)
     - Make most text boxes higher as scrolling will make things hard.